Use your home as a workplace

 - Is your home generally secured against theft?
 It may be a good idea to ask a crime prevention officer to look around your home and give advice on how you can make it more secure.
 See protect your business against crime.

 - Have you considered how you will protect your work from other occupants of your home?
 If you have to share a computer make sure you back up your work regularly and that your work is password protected.
 See prevent business data theft.

 - Do you have adequate insurance?
 Remember that your general household insurance is unlikely to cover expensive business equipment.
 See business insurance: the basics.

 - Do you have a lockable filing cabinet or safe?
 It may be wise to purchase a fireproof safe for irreplaceable items.

 - Can you dispose of sensitive information in a secure way?
-For example sensitive papers should be carefully shredded (preferably using a cross-cut shredder), and not simply disposed of with the household rubbish.
+For example, sensitive papers should be carefully shredded (preferably using a cross-cut shredder), and not simply disposed of with household rubbish.